mangdangroboticsclub/mini_pupper_ros/docs/detailed-setup-guide.md

 ## FAQ

 * Q. Is Ubuntu 20.04 supported?
-  * A. No. Ubuntu 22.04 only for now.
+  * A. No. Ubuntu 24.04 only for now.
 * Q. Is ROS 2 Foxy/Galactic supported?
-  * A. No. ROS 2 Humble only for now.
+  * A. No. ROS 2 Jazzy only for now.
 * Q. `colcon build` shows `1 package had stderr output: mini_pupper_driver`.
   * A. The following warnings can be safely ignored.
 See [mini_pupper_ros#45](https://github.com/mangdangroboticsclub/mini_pupper_ros/pull/45#discussion_r1104759104) for details.
   ```